mkt1412/GraspGPT_public/README.md

   year={2023}
 }
   ```
-We have borrowed tons of code from [GCNGrasp](https://arxiv.org/abs/2011.06431), please also consider citing their work:
+We have borrowed tons of code from [GCNGrasp](https://arxiv.org/abs/2011.06431).
+Please also consider citing their work:
 ```
 @inproceedings{murali2020taskgrasp,
   title={Same Object, Different Grasps: Data and Semantic Knowledge for Task-Oriented Grasping},